nais/handbook/docs/technical/tenant-setup/3-nais-terraform.md

 1. Copy an existing tenant folder to get have naas.tf and main.tf as templates.
 1. Update the naas.tf and main.tf files to represent desired reality.
+   - to maximize profit, wait with adding domains that require manual certificates.
 1. Add the new tenant to atlantis.yaml

 ## console.cloud.google.com -> nais-io project